Objective Design Standards and Streamlined Project Review

 Montage of buildings

-In contrast, subjective design guidelines often require interpretation and discretion.
-A planning review based on subjective guidelines can be a more time-consuming and less predictable process of discovery and evaluation.
+In contrast, subjective design guidelines often need interpretation and personal judgment.
+Reviews based on subjective guidelines can take longer and be less predictable.

-• Example of an objective design standard: "minimum front setback: 4 feet."
+Example of an objective design standard: "Front setback shall be at least 4 feet."

-• Example of a subjective design guideline: “front yard setback consistent with the character of the neighborhood.”
-This requires a discretionary review and determination as to what “consistent with the character of the neighborhood” means.
+Example of a subjective design guideline: "Front yard setback should match the character of the neighborhood."
+This guideline requires judgment about what “character” means.

 Why is Oakland Undertaking This Effort?